Social Care: Care and support planning

 If you are paying for your care you could broker a service.
 This means the LA can help you decide who you want to get support from.
 If you pick a service outside of the LA, they must make sure that service will meet your needs.

 You can ask the LA to organise an individual service fund.
 An individual service fund is when the LA gives your budget to another service to hold.

 You are still in control of the budget if you have an individual service fund.
 But there is not as much responsibility as having a direct payment because someone else is managing the money for you.
 ISFs aren’t available in all areas.

 How does the LA decide how much my personal budget is?

 You may get money from somewhere else to meet your needs.
-For example you might have a personal health budget from the NHS.
-If you do have other budgets, your personal budget may have information
+For example, you might have a personal health budget from the NHS.
+If you do have other budgets, your personal budget may have information about these.

-• Timely: they should give you an indicative budget when you are starting the care and planning process.
+- Timely: they should give you an indicative budget when you are starting the care and planning process.
 This will help you develop your plan quicker.
-Your final budget may be more or less than the indicative budget.
+Your final budget may be different to the indicative budget.
 This is so there is the right amount of money to meet your needs.

-• Sufficient: the LA needs to make sure your personal budget is enough to meet your needs.
+- Sufficient: the LA need to make sure your personal budget is enough to meet your needs.

 Your personal budget may change if you move area because the cost of local services may be different.